Liquid Staking Tokens in Automated Market Makers: Acknowledgements

 \section{Acknowledgements}

-The first author is a research fellow at Matter Labs.
-The fourth author is a researcher at Matter Labs.
 This research article is a work of scholarship and reflects the authors' own views and opinions.
 It does not necessarily reflect the views or opinions of any other person or organization, including the authors' employer.
 Readers should not rely on this article for making strategic or commercial decisions, and the authors are not responsible for any losses that may result from such use.
+One of the authors' research was supported by the \textit{EPSRC CDT in Mathematics of Random Systems} (EPSRC Grant EP/S023925/1).